IOTechSystems/xrt-examples/AzureSphere/README.md

 2. In the generated project directory from this example:

-* Copy the config directory
+* Copy the provided config directory into the project
-* Overwrite CMakeLists.txt, app_manifest.json and main.c
+* Overwrite CMakeLists.txt, app_manifest.json and main.c with the files provided
 * Edit CMakeSettings.json and set "AZURE_SPHERE_TARGET_API_SET" to "7"

 3. Create the CMake build configuration